brave/qa-resources/wikitemplate.md

 - [ ] Check that HTTPS Everywhere works by loading https://https-everywhere.badssl.com/
 - [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
 - [ ] Check that ad replacement works on http://slashdot.org
-- [ ] Check that toggling to blocking and allow ads works as expected.
+- [ ] Check that toggling to blocking and allow ads works as expected
-- [ ] Test that clicking through a cert error in https://badssl.com/ works.
+- [ ] Test that clicking through a cert error in https://badssl.com/ works
 - [ ] Test that Safe Browsing works (https://www.raisegame.com/)
-- [ ] Turning Safe Browsing off and shields off both disable safe browsing for https://www.raisegame.com/.
+- [ ] Turning Safe Browsing off and shields off both disable safe browsing for https://www.raisegame.com/
 - [ ] Visit https://brianbondy.com/ and then turn on script blocking, nothing should load.
-Allow it from the script blocking UI in the URL bar and it should work.
+Allow it from the script blocking UI in the URL bar and it should work
-- [ ] Test that about:preferences default Bravery settings take effect on pages with no site settings.
+- [ ] Test that about:preferences default Bravery settings take effect on pages with no site settings
-- [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/9/ when 3rd party cookies are blocked and not blank when 3rd party cookies are unblocked.
+- [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/9/ when 3rd party cookies are blocked and not blank when 3rd party cookies are unblocked
 ### Fingerprint Tests
   - [ ] Visit https://jsfiddle.net/bkf50r8v/13/, ensure 3 blocked items are listed in shields.
 Result window should show `got canvas fingerprint 0`  and  `got webgl fingerprint 00`
-  - [ ] Test that audio fingerprint is blocked at https://audiofingerprint.openwpm.com/ only when `Block all fingerprinting protection` is on.
+  - [ ] Test that audio fingerprint is blocked at https://audiofingerprint.openwpm.com/ only when `Block all fingerprinting protection` is on
   - [ ] Test that Brave browser isn't detected on https://extensions.inrialpes.fr/brave/

 ## Content tests

 - [ ] Go to https://brianbondy.com/ and click on the twitter icon on the top right.
-Test that context menus work in the new twitter tab.
+Test that context menus work in the new twitter tab
 - [ ] Load twitter and click on a tweet so the popup div shows.
 Click to dismiss and repeat with another div.
-Make sure it shows.
+Make sure it shows
 - [ ] Go to https://www.bennish.net/web-notifications.html and test that clicking on 'Show' pops up a notification asking for permission.
-Make sure that clicking 'Deny' leads to no notifications being shown.
+Make sure that clicking 'Deny' leads to no notifications being shown
 - [ ] Go to https://trac.torproject.org/projects/tor/login and make sure that the password can be saved.
 Make sure the saved password shows up in `about:passwords`.
-Then reload https://trac.torproject.org/projects/tor/login and make sure the password is autofilled.
+Then reload https://trac.torproject.org/projects/tor/login and make sure the saved credentials isn't autofilled instead shows saved id as a dropdown under the login field
 - [ ] Open `about:styles` and type some misspellings on a textbox, make sure they are underlined.
-- [ ] Make sure that right clicking on a word with suggestions gives a suggestion and that clicking on the suggestion replaces the text.
+- [ ] Make sure that right clicking on a word with suggestions gives a suggestion and that clicking on the suggestion replaces the text
 - [ ] Make sure that Command + Click (Control + Click on Windows, Control + Click on Ubuntu) on a link opens a new tab but does NOT switch to it.
-Click on it and make sure it is already loaded.
+Click on it and make sure it is already loaded
 - [ ] Open an email on http://mail.google.com/ or inbox.google.com and click on a link.
-Make sure it works.
+Make sure it works
 - [ ] Test that PDF is loaded over https at https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf
 - [ ] Test that PDF is loaded over http at http://www.pdf995.com/samples/pdf.pdf
-- [ ] Test that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run).
+- [ ] Test that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run)

 ## Flash tests